steog88/PhysBiblio/README.md

 ### Marks
 You can mark the entries to be able to easily see if they are good/bad, to notice which ones you need to read or the most interesting ones.

-A limited number of marks is available, but more can be added editing the `physbiblio/gui/marks.py` module and adding the corresponding new icons in `physbiblio/gui/images/`
-(you will need to edit `physbiblio/gui/Resources.qrc` and run `physbiblio/gui/update_resources.sh`).

 ### Search and replace
 Entries in the database can be searched using different field combinations, their associated categories or experiments, marks, entry types (reviews, proceedings, lectures, ...).